ciscorn/earcut-rs/README.md

 A Rust port of the [mapbox/earcut](https://github.com/mapbox/earcut) polygon triangulation library.

 - Based on the latest earcut 3.0.2 release.
 - Designed to avoid unnecessary memory allocations.
-The internal buffers and output index buffer can be reused across multiple triangulations.
+Internal buffers and the output index vector can be reused across multiple triangulations.
-- (Experimental) An additional module, `utils3d`, can rotate 3D coplanar polygons into the 2D plane before triangulation.
+- An additional module, `utils3d`, can project 3D coplanar polygons onto a 2D plane before triangulation.
 - License: ISC

 <p align="center">